superhawk610/bar/README.md

 ### `WithFormat(f string)`

 Provide an ordering of verbs to be used when outputting the progress bar.
-You can choose from the standard included verbs `:bar`, `:progress`, and `:rate`, or you can provide your own verbs using the `Ctx` helper (verbs must always be prefixed with `:`):
+You can choose from the standard included verbs `:bar`, `:progress`, `:rate`, and `:eta`, or you can provide your own verbs using the `Ctx` helper.
+Verbs must always be prefixed with `:`.

 #### Standard Verbs